ldriko/webp-conversion/README.md

 # WEBP Conversion

-Put your (png/jpeg/jpg) files into images folder then run
+Put your (png/jpeg/jpg) files into the images folder then run

 ```javascript
 $ yarn start